mkreitze/libFBCAGen/README.md

 genIm(exFBCA,quantifer = "/genIm")

 **Argument:**
 *fbca*: The desired FBCA to be visualized.
-Ideally this is initalized
+Ideally this is initialized

 *directory*: The desired location of the image.
 Defaults to the current working directory. **Do not forget to add /'s accordingly**